5 Phenomenal Fruits For Dogs

 My Favourite 5 Fruits for Dogs

-Blueberries - Low in calories, and lower on the GI index, blueberries are very high in antioxidants, fibre, and pytochemicals.
-They can help lower inflammation, prevent cognitive damage, and along with other berries, are considered an 'anti-cancer' food.
+Blueberries - Low in calories and lower on the glycemic index, blueberries are loaded with phytochemicals and antioxidants.
+Blueberries can help reduce inflammation, prevent cognitive damage, and along with other berries, are considered an 'anti-cancer' food.

-Raspberries- Also high in antioxidants and phytonutrients, red raspberries contain ellagitannins which have anti-cancer properties.
+Raspberries- High in antioxidants and phytonutrients, red raspberries contain ellagitannins which have anti-cancer properties.

 Cranberries - Cranberries are one of the go-to foods for promoting urinary tract health.